 If all parties agree to the matters that need to be determined during the processing of the petition, a mail ballot election or cross-check will be held about 5-7 weeks after the petition is filed.
 When there is a matter that needs to be determined by a hearing, a case will take longer to complete.

-PERC determines union representation by either a mail ballot election or a cross-check of records.
+PERC determines union representation by election or a cross-check of records.

 - Secret ballots are mailed to eligible employees homes to vote for their choice of representation, and returned to PERC.

 - An election is conducted with a tally of ballots received.